canokeys/canokey-documentation/content/userguide/setup.md

 ### udev

-The addition of `udev` rules is to use it without root users, please create `/etc/udev/rules.d/69-canokeys.rules` and fill in the following content.
+The aim of udev rules are to allow users without root privileges to use it.
+Please create `/etc/udev/rules.d/69-canokeys.rules` and fill in the following content.

 ```
 # GnuPG/pcsclite